nodogsplash/nodogsplash/docs/source/fas.rst

  2. **fasremoteip**.
 If set, this is the remote ip address of the FAS, if not set it will take the value of the NDS gateway address.
  3. **fasremotefqdn** If set, this is the remote fully qualified domain name (FQDN) of the FAS
  4. **faspath**.
 This is the path from the FAS Web Root (not the file system root) to the FAS login page.
  5. **fas_secure_enable**.
-This can have three values, "0", "1", or "2" providing different levels of security.
+This can have four values, "0", "1", "2" or "3" providing different levels of security.
- 6. **faskey** Used in combination with fas_secure_enable level 2, this is a key phrase for NDS to encrypt the query string sent to FAS.
+ 6. **faskey** Used in combination with fas_secure_enable level 1, 2 and 3, this is a key phrase for NDS to encrypt data sent to FAS.

 .. note::
  FAS (and Preauth/FAS) enables pre authentication processing.
 NDS authentication is the process that NDS uses to allow a client device to access the Internet through the Firewall.
 In contrast, Forward Authentication is a process of "Credential Verification", after which FAS, if the verification process is successful, passes the client token to NDS for access to the Internet to be granted.